 Despite its cult following, The Factory lasted barely two years, ending its days in a Sunday morning timeslot.
 Replacing The Factory on 3 July 1989 was Countdown Revolution which aimed to revive some of the hysteria of the Countdown era.
 Screening weeknights at 6.30pm on ABC, Countdown Revolution featured some aspects of the former Factory, including comedian Tania Lacy, and studio segments were taped in Melbourne’s popular Metro nightclub.
 The show’s timeslot did it no favours however, slotting it up against popular teenage soap Home And Away on Seven and the top-rating A Current Affair on Nine.
 ABC consequently moved the program to 6pm and production of the studio segments moved from the Metro back to the Ripponlea studios.
 Also gone were hosts Andy McLean, Dan Woods and Lisa Collins — replaced by Tania Lacy and Neighbours actor Mark Little who took a more anarchic approach to the program.
 The changes were not enough to save the program and it soon disappeared.

 The end of Countdown and its music awards virtually coincided with the launch of the ARIA Awards by the Australian Recording Industry Association.
 Unlike its predecessors, the ARIAs were awarded according to industry votes and on record sales.
-They began as a relatively low-key event among industry identities and it was 1992 before the awards would be televised, initially on the Nine Network and later Network Ten.
+They began as a relatively low-key event among industry identities and it was 1992 before the awards would be televised, initially on the Nine Network and later Network Ten before alternating between the two networks.

-Network Ten made further attempts to revive the Countdown formula on television including Take 40 Australia (produced in association with the syndicated radio program of the same name) and The House Of Hits with Meldrum reprising his former Countdown role, with co-host Leah McLeod.
+Network Ten made further attempts to revive the Countdown formula, including Take 40 Australia (produced in association with the syndicated radio program of the same name) and The House Of Hits with Meldrum reprising his former Countdown role, with co-host Leah McLeod.

 Pay TV began in Australia in 1995 with operators Foxtel, Galaxy and Optus Vision, and music channels featured from the beginning.
 Dedicated music video channels such as ARC and RED were part of the initial line-ups, but would later make way for the likes of MTV and Channel [V].